ebruchez/public/Predictions.md

 - Demonstration of end-to-end automated vehicles picking up and dropping off people in realistic scenarios (such as home to work).
 This must include the ability for the vehicle to park or wait in a safe location, and to drive safely and without unreasonable delays.
 This must include local driving, and may include highway driving.
 For demonstration purposes, a human supervisor may be present in the car.
 - First US state to allow (under conditions to be met) certain types of fully automated vehicles on at least some public roads.
 Such vehicles do not require a driver at all, and might not even have a driving wheel (like the Google car).
 No driver license is needed to enter the car.
 The car can circulate on its own without any human aboard.
 - First lawsuit related to to a self-driving vehicle having allegedly caused harm.
-- First non-US country or state to allow some fully automated vehicles on at least some public roads.
 - First company operating a fleet of fully automated taxis (it could be Uber).
 - Self-driving vehicles (owned or not) are an option for some people (in the same way electric vehicles such as the Nissan Leaf are as of 2015) as a replacement for a regular car.
 Such vehicles might be operated by a separate company.
 They are an option to take people to and from work on a daily basis, as well as perform other trips.
 - Self-driving vehicles are mainstream.